salman679/salman679/README.md

 Crafted a modern, responsive website for a digital agency.

 ### 2. **[Movie Portal](https://yourportfolio.com/movie-portal)**
-A feature-rich portal for exploring, adding, and managing movies with user favorites.
+A feature-rich portal for exploring, adding, and managing movies with user favourites.

 ### 3. **[Real Estate Website Design](https://yourportfolio.com/real-estate)**
 A sleek design tailored for real estate businesses.